apache/opennlp/opennlp-extensions/opennlp-embeddings/TRAINING.md

 A WordPiece teacher (a BERT-family model such as bge-large-en) distills the same way.
 Its directory layout is the BERT one instead: `vocab.txt` (one token per line, line number is the row), `model.safetensors`, `config.json`, and `tokenizer_config.json` (whose `do_lower_case` sets the casing). `load` detects WordPiece from the presence of `vocab.txt`.

-A distillation writes `tokenizer.json` rather than a `vocab.txt` for these, so run `AssembleModel` on the output directory: it derives `vocab.txt` from the `tokenizer.json` vocabulary in id order and `tokenizer_config.json` from the normalizer's lowercase flag.
+A distillation writes `tokenizer.json` rather than a `vocab.txt`, so the two BERT files are derived: `vocab.txt` from the `tokenizer.json` vocabulary in id order, `tokenizer_config.json` from the normalizer's lowercase flag (absent, it defaults to lower-casing). `DistillModel` does this itself as its final step; `AssembleModel` is the same step run on its own, for a directory assembled by hand.

 ## Where a table's license comes from